FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 Record the `id` value.
 Here, it is `6f4115c0-3db9-4734-aeda-b9c3f7dc4269`.
 You can verify that the User Action was created by going to `Settings -> User Actions`.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-user-action-created.png" alt="User Action Created" class="img-fluid" figure=false %}

+### Setting up Webhooks

+In order to propagate a message to our sister news sites, we can set up a webhook.
+To do this, we can navigate to `Settings -> Webhooks` and click the `Add` button.
+To simulate the endpoint of our sister news site that will consume the user action information, we will use [https://webhook.site](webhook.site).
+Upon visiting this page, it will generate a unique URL of the form `https://webhook.site/<YOUR_WEBHOOK_SITE_ID>`.
+Copy this URL into the `URL` field.

+{% include _image.liquid src="/assets/img/blogs/user-actions-add-webhook.png" alt="Add Webhook" class="img-fluid" figure=false %}

+Scroll down and make sure that the `user.action` event is enabled.

+{% include _image.liquid src="/assets/img/blogs/user-actions-webhook-switch.png" alt="Webhook event switch" class="img-fluid" figure=false %}

+Then, select the `Tenants` tab and select your tenant.
+Alternatively, you can select `All tenants`.

+{% include _image.liquid src="/assets/img/blogs/user-actions-webhook-tenant.png" alt="Enable tenant on webhook page" class="img-fluid" figure=false %}

+Navigate to `Tenants -> Your tenant` and select the `Webhooks` tab.
+Make sure that the webhook is enabled.
+If you selected `All tenants` on the webhook page, its checkbox will be disabled.

+{% include _image.liquid src="/assets/img/blogs/user-actions-tenants-webhooks.png" alt="Webhook enabled on tenants page" class="img-fluid" figure=false %}

+Scroll down and make sure the `user.action` event is enabled here as well.

+{% include _image.liquid src="/assets/img/blogs/user-actions-tenants-switch.png" alt="Tenant event switch" class="img-fluid" figure=false %}

 ### Executing the User Action

 Now you can [apply the action](https://fusionauth.io/docs/v1/tech/apis/actioning-users) to a specific user with the `api/user/action` endpoint.
 The `expiry` time follows the UNIX epoch format in milliseconds.
 Make sure the `actioneeUserId`, `actionerUserId`, and `userActionId` values match the ones you recorded in the previous steps.